55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 It's the Fun.

-After all, no-one wants to head over to a mates place and do maths.
+After all, no-one wants to head over to a mates place and do maths (except maybe our accounting trolls).

-Instead, they want to have fun.
+Instead, they want to be enlivened.
 They want a few good laughs with friends.
 And yes, they do want pizza...

 This is where 99% of DIY escape room designers go wrong.
 They piece together a random mashup of puzzles that are not connected, and way too hard.
 This leads to brain drain.
-And brain drain leads to boredom.
+Brain drain leads to zombies.
+And zombies are just boring party guests!

 But don't worry, this mistake is easy to avoid by including an equal balance of Puzzles, Tasks, and Games.